-Preparation should consist of a broad undergraduate course of study including some work in psychology (learning and personality theory), sociology, and the communication skills.
+Preparation should consist of a broad undergraduate course of study which may include some work in psychology, sociology, and the communication skills.
 For those seeking positions in public elementary and secondary schools, state certification requirements should be considered.

 Undergraduates interested in continuing their education in the Master of Counseling program should consider enrolling in the Seminar course, COUN 4490 entitled Introduction to Counseling Services.
 This 1-credit course is offered each Fall semester.

 Degree programs offered by the department, all at the graduate level, include Doctor of Philosophy, Educational Specialist, and Master of Counseling.
-Majors are available in Counselor Education and Counseling (Ph.D.); Counseling (Ed.S.), Marriage, Couple, and Family Counseling (M.COUN.); Clinical Mental Health Counseling (M.COUN.); School Counseling (M.COUN.); and Student Affairs Counseling (M.COUN.).
+Majors are available in Counselor Education and Counseling (Ph.D.); Counseling (Ed.S.); Marriage, Couple, and Family Counseling (M.COUN.); Clinical Mental Health Counseling (M.COUN.); Clinical Rehabilitation Counseling (M.COUN.); School Counseling (M.COUN.); and Student Affairs Counseling (M.COUN.).